ellysh/bash-programming-from-scratch/manuscript/package-manager.md

 This command prints the document contents in text format.

-You have installed the new package in your system.
+You have installed the new package on your system.
 If it becomes unnecessary, you can uninstall it.
 When you do it, the package manager uninstalls both the package and all its dependencies.
 It happens only when there are no other programs that require them.

 Here is the command to uninstall some PACKAGE:
 {line-numbers: false, format: Bash}